 In addition, China under Deng Xiapong was able to regain control of Hong Kong from the British, marking the end of British Colonial involvement in the region since the Opium Wars.

-China’s journey has been a long one, and perhaps illustrates Communism’s coming ‘full circle’ more than in any Country.
+In the final analysis China’s journey has been long, and perhaps illustrates Communism’s coming ‘full circle’ more than in any Country.

-The Chinese Collectivist Experiment seems to have strengthened China since its now joined the ranks of the World’s Great Powers, but the cost etched in the collective memory of the Chinese people has indeed been great, if not unsurpassed.
+The Chinese Collectivist Experiment seems to have strengthened China since its now joined the ranks of the World’s Great Powers, but the cost remains etched in the collective memory of the Chinese people as Moa Tse Tung can be remembered as both the Hero that Liberated China and the Machiavellian Villain who did whatever he thought was necessary to retain his personal hold on power.